Frequently Asked Questions

 OncoK9 looks for cancer-associated genomic alterations in a sample and the findings are reported out in a qualitative manner.
 If cancer-associated genomic alterations are found, a Cancer Signal Detected report is issued.
 Samples in which no cancer-associated genomic alterations are identified are reported as Cancer Signal Not Detected.
 The test does not provide a definitive cancer diagnosis, and it should never be used as the sole basis for making important decisions such as treatment or euthanasia.
 A full clinical evaluation should be performed to establish a definitive diagnosis.
 Similarly, this test does not provide information about a patient’s genetic risk for developing cancer or other clinical conditions in the future.
 The results only indicate the detection or non-detection of cancer signal in the patient’s blood at the present time.

-Cancer Signal Origin (CSO) prediction has been validated for lymphoma, and research is ongoing to add cancer signal origin prediction for more cancer types.
-When the cancer signal is not indicative of lymphoma, the result is limited to a Cancer Signal Detected result and no CSO is provided.
+Cancer Signal Origin (CSO) prediction has been validated for hematological malignancies, such as lymphoma, and research is ongoing to add cancer signal origin prediction for more cancer types.
+When the cancer signal is not indicative of hematological malignancy, the result is limited to a Cancer Signal Detected result and no CSO is provided.
 A veterinarian can use the provided information to guide their next steps.

 Join the Revolution in Early Cancer Detection for Dogs